Additional

 • link-out to the attached automation profile when the role participates in the always-on core

-Heartbeat and Workflow Intelligence ownership no longer live directly in the general role editor.
-Core-runtime settings are managed through the dedicated automation surfaces.
+Heartbeat, Dreaming, and Workflow Intelligence ownership no longer live directly in the general role editor.
+Core-runtime settings are managed through the dedicated automation and memory surfaces.

 ColumnStatusDescription